AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 #### Response example

 This API does not check whether the specified usernames are valid.
-If the specified username does not exist, the state of this user is determined as offline.
+If the specified username does not exist, the state of this user is reported as offline.

 ```json
 {